 How Will I Pay for a Traumatic Brain Injury Attorney in Oklahoma?

 No one expects or prepares for an accident that causes a traumatic brain injury.
 At Abel Law Firm, we get it.
-You’re facing loads of unexpected expenses, and possibly you’re unable to work, so the salary you’re accustomed to may not be arriving.
+You’re facing loads of unexpected expenses, and possibly you’re unable to work.
+So the salary you’re accustomed to may not be arriving.
 Household expenses might be in danger of not getting paid.

 It’s not our job to add to your financial distress.
 Here at Abel Law Firm, we work on a contingency-fee basis.
 That means you pay nothing upfront for our services.
 We believe everyone deserves a high-quality defense, regardless of their economic circumstances.
-Our contingency-fee arrangement allows individuals and families that couldn’t usually afford to hire an attorney get justice for their case without going into debt.
+Our contingency-fee arrangement allows individuals and families that couldn’t usually afford to hire an attorney to get justice for their case without going into debt.

 What Is Traumatic Brain Injury (TBI)?